devawal/silica/README.md

-# Boost-API Framework
+# Silica Framework
-Boost API Framework is a fast and lightweight for restful API development
+Silica Framework is a fast and lightweight for restful API development

 ## Installation